 - A Swimwear shall include only a swimsuit, cap, and goggles.
 It is not permissible to wear more than two (2) caps.
 Armbands or leg bands shall not be regarded as parts of the swimsuit and are not allowed. - B In swimming competitions, the swimmer must wear only one swimsuit in one or two pieces, except as provided in 205.10.1.
 All swimsuits shall be made from textile materials.
 For men, the swimsuit shall not extend above the navel nor below the knees, and for women, shall not cover the neck, extend past the shoulder, nor extend below the knee (see 701.4.4 for open water exception). - (1) Exemptions to the foregoing restriction may be granted to a swimmer, on a case by case basis, by the Chair of the Rules & Regulations Committee (or his/her designee).
-Exemptions will be granted only for conflicts due to the swimmer's verified religious beliefs, verified medical conditions or other reasons deemed appropriate by the Rules Chair. - (2) Procedures for applying for an exemption will be established by the Rules & Regulations Committee and posted on the USA Swimming website. - (3) No exemption to this restriction will be granted for a swimsuit that will give the swimmer a competitive advantage. - (4) The decision of the Rules Chair may be appealed only to the entire Rules & Regulations Committee, whose decision shall be final and binding on all parties. - C Only swimsuits complying with FINA swimsuit specifications may be worn in any USA Swimming sanctioned or approved competition. - D Swimsuits worn for competition must be nontransparent and conform to the current concept of the appropriate.
+Exemptions will be granted only for conflicts due to the swimmer's verified religious beliefs, verified medical conditions or other reasons deemed appropriate by the Rules Chair - (2) Procedures for applying for an exemption will be established by the Rules & Regulations Committee and posted on the USA Swimming website. - (3) No exemption to this restriction will be granted for a swimsuit that will give the swimmer a competitive advantage. - (4) The decision of the Rules Chair may be appealed only to the entire

+Rules & Regulations Committee, whose decision shall be final and binding on all parties.

-- E No swimmer is permitted to wear or use any device, substance or swimsuit to help his/her speed, pace, buoyancy or endurance during a race (such as webbed gloves, flippers, fins, power bands, adhesive substances, etc.).
+- C Only swimsuits complying with World Aquatics swimsuit specifications may be worn in any USA Swimming sanctioned or approved competition. - D Swimsuits worn for competition must be nontransparent and conform to the current concept of the appropriate. - E No swimmer is permitted to wear or use any device, substance or swimsuit to help his/ her speed, pace, buoyancy or endurance during a race (such as webbed gloves, flippers, fins, power bands, adhesive substances, etc.).
+The use of technology and automated data collection devices is permissible for the sole purpose of collecting data.
+Automated devices shall not be utilized to transmit data, sounds, or signals to the swimmer and may not be used to aid their speed.
 Goggles may be worn, and rubdown oil applied if not considered excessive by the Referee.
 Therapeutic elastic tape is prohibited.
 Any other kind of tape on the body is not permitted unless approved by the Referee. - F No Technical Suits shall be worn by any 12 & Under USA Swimming athlete member in competition at any sanctioned, approved or observed meet. - Exceptions to the foregoing restriction are only for Junior Nationals, U.S. Open, National Championships, and Olympic Trials. - (2) A Technical Suit is one that has the following components: - Any suit with any bonded or taped seams regardless of its fabric or silhouette; or - b.
 Any suit with woven fabric extending past the hips.